 Price varies DRASTICALLY by game and quantity.
 Ask for quotes.

 This is pivotal.
 I’ve heard of many games that “guessed” at the cost of making their game based on another’s game.
 Don’t do that.
 You were smart enough to make a game, follow that through to the end.

 To get a quote, visit pandaGM.com, LudoFact.de, and a few other companies (some will surprise you with their quality), and ask them to quote your game based on an actual component list.
 (Always price compare!)
 As a courtesy to all, please don’t guess at your needs.
 These companies very busy, and you’ll wait a long time (and so will everyone else) to get a quote that you can’t even use because you “played around on the site”.
 Have a very solid idea based on a homemade prototype before you ask.
 Then you can start strong and save time!

 Ask to be quoted at: 1,500 copies (MOQ – “Minimum Order Quantity” for many companies), 2,000, and 2,500.
-If this is your first go at this, unless you’ve got some big hook-ups like the Robot Turtles and Exploding Kittens guys did, you’re not going to manufacture more than this on your first print.
+If this is your first go at this, unless you’ve got some big hook-ups like the Robot Turtles and Exploding Kittens guys did, or major IPs like the Batman game, you’re not going to manufacture more than this on your first print.

 2 Your Add Ons